fortanix/sq-dsm/openpgp/README.md

 This doesn't mean that we don't have opinions about how OpenPGP should be used in a number of common scenarios (for instance, message validation).
 But, in this crate, we refrain from expressing those opinions; we will expose an opinionated, high-level interface in the future.
+In order to figure out the most appropriate high-level interfaces, we look at existing users.
+If you are using Sequoia, please get in contact so that we can learn from your use cases, discuss your opinions, and develop a high-level interface based on these experiences in the future.

+Despite ---or maybe because of--- it's unopinionated nature we found it easy to develop opinionated OpenPGP software based on Sequoia.

 [RFC 4880]: https://tools.ietf.org/html/rfc4880
 [RFC 6637]: https://tools.ietf.org/html/rfc6637